DonChiaQE/DonChiaQE/README.md

 I have worked with a mixture of design and frontend/backend technologies, be it for Web Development or iOS Development.

 ### Experiences and Achievements
-- Appl WWDC Scholar 2021
+- Apple WWDC Scholar 2021
-- Appl WWDC Scholar 2022
+- Apple WWDC Scholar 2022
 - Founder and iOS Chief Frontend Developer at NOSSAFLEX (2021)
 - Co-Founder, Lead iOS Designer and Lead Frontend Developer at AmityConnect (2021)
 - Frontend Web Developer and App Designer at Fundigo (2022)